-3. Detach the NFC module cable (3) from the computer.
-The NFC module cable is attached to the computer with double-sided adhesive.
+3. Detach the NFC module cable (3) from the top cover/keyboard and touchpad.
+(The NFC module cable is attached to the top cover/keyboard and touchpad with double-sided adhesive.)

-Remove the NFC module cable.
+4. Remove the NFC module cable.

 To install the NFC module cable, reverse the removal procedure.